codetinkerhack/Eeny-meeny-miny-moe/README.md

 ### Linked list (Circular list)

-Or slightly more convenient Circular list.
+Linked list or slightly more convenient variation Circular list.
 Circular List is a linked list that jumps back to first element of sequence after last element was reached and next element requested.

-This structure is backed by chain of linked elements.
+This structure is backed by a chain of linked elements.
 Look up by index at K position is expensive O(K) operation (as it requires skipping K positions).
 Removal of elements is fast O(1) operation.